Catherine Faulk

 What are the biggest challenges or opportunities in your field right now?

-While the women who have come before us in the legal field have made incredible strides and have opened so many doors for young, female attorneys like myself, I think some ingrained biases still exist within the industry.
-One of the main challenges I have encountered are that some people still don’t expect women, especially young women, to be the primary leaders within a room, firm, or organization.
+While the women who have come before me in the legal field have made incredible strides and have opened so many doors for young, female attorneys like myself, I believe some ingrained biases still exist within the industry.
+One of the main challenges I have encountered is that some people still don’t expect women, especially young women, to be primary leaders within a room, firm, or organization.
+However, there are also so many opportunities within this field, as new problems arise each day that need to be solved.
+It makes me very hopeful when I see statistics within the legal field that show women make up almost 60% of all incoming 1Ls, roughly 50% of law firm associates across the U.S., roughly 50% of all government attorneys, and more women are in leadership roles within their firms or offices than ever before.

 Q